18F/uswds-jekyll/pages/guide/Ceres2Atlas.md

 # Submitting a Job

 Job scripts from one cluster may not work on the other cluster.
 See below what needs to be changed in the script to make it work.
+This also applies to the salloc/srun commands.

 ## Slurm account